What is the Most Comfortable Manual Wheelchair?

 We use the Drive Medical Viper at the home medical equipment company where I work.
 It is for sure a very comfortable wheelchair that the user will like.
 There are a few concerns that I’ll go over too.

 Like the Drive Cruiser X4, this wheelchair offers a lot of adjustability.
-The arm height is adjustable from 10″ to 14″, flip back, and are even removable to help with side transfers.
+The arm height is adjustable from 10″ to 14″, flips back, and is even removable to help with side transfers.

 Other key adjustments include: